- Home

 - Select additional fields beyond Front and Back (Example, Notes, Tags, etc.)

-- Choose your term separator (Tab, Comma, or Semicolon)
+- Choose your term separator (Tab, Comma, or Semicolon) for CSV/TSV export

 - Toggle 'Include Header' to add field names as the first row